It now seems that many of us will have to work past State Pension Age to enjoy the quality of life we would like.

 If you choose to carry on working, your earnings will not reduce the pension you receive.
 However the combination of earnings and pension will increase your taxable income.
 So, if you are working and paying tax, your tax code will be adjusted to take into account the amount of pension you receive.

-Once you reach State Pension Age, they do not have to pay National Insurance Contributions (NICs).
-You will need, though, to complete an ‘age exemption’ certificate and give it to your employer.
-The certificate (CA4140) is available from The Pension Service, telephone 0845 601 8821.
+Once you reach State Pension Age, you do not have to pay National Insurance Contributions (NICs).
+Information is available from The Pension Service - telephone 0800 587 0892.

 When you reach State Pension Age, you can choose whether or not you want to draw or defer your State Pension.
 There are various options available to people, for example they can draw their pension and either stop working or continue to work, or can defer their pension and continue or stop working.